dirvine/data_chain/docs/data_blocks.md

 In a decentralised network, a large improvement in stability and ability for failure recovery can be improved by a few simple steps :

-1. Each node should store the nodes it has been connected to. (can be limited if required, as very old node addreses are unlikely to reappear).
+1. Each node should store the nodes it has been connected to (can be limited if required, as very old node addreses are unlikely to reappear).

-2. A node should store it's public and secret keys on disk along with it's data and associated `DataChain`.
+2. A node should store its public and secret keys on disk along with its data and associated `DataChain`.

-3. On startup a node should attempt to reconnect to the last address it recorded and present it's `DataChain`.
-The group will decide (and should also have a note of this nodes address (key)) if this node is allowed to join this group or instead have to join the network again to be allocated a new address.
+3. On startup, a node should attempt to reconnect to the last address it recorded and present its `DataChain`.
+The group will decide (and should also have a note of this nodes address (key)) if this node is allowed to join this group.
+Alternatively the node may have to join the network again to be allocated a new address.
     -   The group will make this decision on the length of the nodes `DataChain`.
 If we consider three large nodes (Archive nodes) can exist per group.
 Then this node will join the group if it has a `DataChain` longer than the third longest `DataChain` in the group.